 Speakers must post references for their Journal Club by the Monday preceding their talk.
 References should be given to Brian Giebel (bgiebel

 (at) u.washington.edu) to be posted on this page.
 If you are unable to speak at the appointed time, please arrange to change dates with someone else (please notify Brian when you make changes).

-References are posted as they are received.
+References are posted as they are received - and sometimes this is several months in advance.
 Please be sure to check the current and past schedules to make sure your proposed article hasn't already been reserved or previously presented by another speaker.

 Follow this link for a listing of past Journal Club references.